kyamaz/my_notes_of_quantum_algorithm/ja/quantum_chem1.md

 QISKit を使った量子化学計算が提案されています. 手法論や関連論文がブログで紹介されています.
 [The Variational Quantum Eigensolver: An unsung hero of approximate quantum computing](https://developer.ibm.com/dwblog/2017/quantum-computing-qubit-vqe-variational-quantum-eigensolver/)

-> Here’s what it looks like to use VQE to calculate bond length in a molecule (e.g. BeH2) using a quantum computer:
->
-> 1. Transform the Hamiltonian of the molecule to a qubit Hamiltonian.
-This means taking your representation of the electronic orbital interactions in the molecule and figuring out how to mimic key parts of it in the qubit system.
-Qualitatively, you can think of the interactions among electronic orbitals in the molecules as being captured by our ability to create entanglement in the qubit system.
-The larger the molecule you are trying to simulate, the more electronic orbitals you have, so the more qubits you need.
->
-> 2. Pick a “trial wavefunction,” or trial state, and encode it onto the quantum computer.
-Imagine that this trial state is a guess to the electronic configuration (since you don’t know the answer for the real molecule yet) of BeH2 at a given inter-atomic distance.
-Create a quantum state on the processor that represents that particular version of the BeH2 wavefunction by using a combination of entangling gates, single-qubit gates, and your choice of circuit depth (the number of sequential operations you can do, constrained by the available hardware).
->
->3.
-Estimate the energy of the trial state.
-This is done by measuring aspects of the quantum state you created in the previous step.
-Given what you know about the molecule’s Hamiltonian, you can relate this back to an energy in the molecule for that given electronic configuration.
->
->4.
-Feed this energy to an optimizer that is run on a classical computer.
-The optimizer then generates a new set of control parameters that create a new trial wavefunction on the quantum computer with lower energy.
-Rinse and repeat until the energy converges to the lowest value; this final energy corresponds to the solution to the ground state energy for the interatomic spacing you tried.
-(In the case of BeH2, the molecule is small enough to compare against results on a conventional computer.)
->
->5.
-Repeat steps 2-4 for Hamiltonians corresponding to different inter-atomic spacings.
-The Hamiltonian with the least energy would then correspond to the equilibrium configuration, and voila!
-You know the bond length.
->The ability to use a quantum computer to perform tasks that are typically hard for classical computers (like creating a trial state and measuring its energy), is an important part of why this approach is so promising.
-Of course, it’s early days and there are many hurdles to overcome, but, it’s an exciting start and we expect this approach will scale.

 実際の実例も提示されています.
 [VQE algorithm: Application to quantum chemistry](https://github.com/QISKit/qiskit-tutorial/blob/master/4_applications/quantum_chemistry.ipynb)